QuangBui3101/TF.NET.ClassificationExample/README.md

 # TF.NET.ClassificationExample
-An example demonstrate the application of TF.NET
+An example demonstrate issue in ML.NET when using TF.NET model.